RaphaelE939/Vgd_9/README.md

 # Vgd_9
-This repository is for my video Game Design class where I learn code for c#
+This repository is for my Video Game Design class where I learn code for C#